 - Develop policies and procedures for quality personal care services and daily operations.

 - Supervise direct reports and develop productive relationships with all levels of staff.

 - Develop and administer comprehensive education/training program for staff.

 Pay by Experience Level for Assistant Executive Director

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-The average worker who claims fewer than five years of experience earns around $43K.
-In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $55K.
-Assistant Executive Directors bring in $52K after working for 10 to 20 years.
-Average wages for folks with more than 20 years of experience come out to around $56K.
+The average worker who claims fewer than five years of experience earns around $45K.
+In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $52K.
+Assistant Executive Directors claiming one to two decades of experience make an estimated median of $51K.
+More than 20 years of experience seem related to solid financial gains; veterans in this group report earning a median of $56K.

 Key Stats for Assistant Executive Director